 UCT TIA Seed Fund

-UCT and the Technology Innovation Agency (TIA) have entered into an agreement that will see amounts of up to R500,000 per project being made available for innovation-oriented projects conducted at UCT.
-The intention of the UCT TIA Seed Fund is develop preliminary research outputs w here initial proof of concept has been demonstrated, in order that they may be commercialised or better positioned to receive next-round innovation funding.
+UCT and the Technology Innovation Agency (TIA) have entered into an agreement that will see amounts of up to R650,000 per project being made available for innovation-oriented projects conducted at UCT.
+The intention of the UCT TIA Seed Fund is to develop preliminary research outputs where initial proof of concept has been demonstrated, in order that they may be commercialised or better positioned to receive next-round innovation funding.

-TIA's primary objective with this funding is to increase the quality and quantity of investment proposals to TIA Funds from HEI and to increase the rate of commericalisation of viable intellectual property from South African technologies emanating from HEIs.
+TIA's primary objective with this funding is to increase the quality and quantity of investment proposals to TIA funds (e.g. the Technology Development Fund) from HEI and to increase the rate of commercialisation of viable intellectual property from South African technologies emanating from HEIs.

-The funding is provided to support Projects run within UCT (a level of outsourcing to third party suppliers is permitted), or to Spin-off Companies that are based on IP emanating from UCT (i.e. the UCT is licensed or assigned to them).
-Proposals are reviewed by a Steering Committee with representatives from TIA, RCIPS, industry and each of the following faculties: EBE, Health Sciences and Science.
-The Steering Committee will review new proposals for funding on a quarterly basis and monitor progress on existing projects.
+The funding is provided to support Projects run within UCT (a level of outsourcing to third party suppliers is permitted), or to Spin-off Companies that are based on IP emanating from UCT (i.e. the UCT IP is licensed or assigned to them).
+Proposals are reviewed by a Steering Committee with representatives from TIA, RC&I, industry and each of the following faculties: EBE, Health Sciences and Science.
+The Steering Committee will review new proposals for funding in line with calls from TIA and formally assess progress on existing projects on a quarterly basis.

 Key Investment Parameters